sbt/website/src/reference/changes/migrating-from-sbt-1.x.md

 As a reminder, users can build either Scala 2.x or Scala 3.x programs using either sbt 1.x or sbt 2.x.
 However, the Scala that underlies the `build.sbt` DSL is determined by the sbt version.
 In sbt 2.0, we are migrating to Scala 3.x.

 This means that if you implement custom tasks or sbt plugins for sbt 2.x, it must be done using Scala 3.x.
-See [Scala 3.x incompatibility table][scala-incompatibility-table] and [Scala 2 with -Xsource:3][tooling-scala2-xsource3].
+Consult [Scala 3.x incompatibility table][scala-incompatibility-table] and [Scala 2 with -Xsource:3][tooling-scala2-xsource3] for details about Scala 3.x.

 ```scala
 // This works on Scala 2.12.20 under -Xsource:3